the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/fctraining/guide.md

 ## Tagging

 You can have this open on your phone in your tryouts and/or first trainee fleets.
 Make sure to set shortcuts for tagging, you need the sequencers 1 - 9 and A - I, a seperate shortcut for X tag and a shortcut for broadcast align. **Some of these tags can be done differently, you will learn what you prefer while FCing.**

 **The scrams are TOADS** : Tama, Outuni, Auga, Deltole, Schmaeel

-**N : Numbers**
+**N = Numbers**

-**L : Letters**
+**L = Letters**

-### TPPH
+## TPPH

 #### Room 1

-- N : Outuni, Osti
+- N : Osti, Vylade
-- L : Auga, Vylade
+- L : Auga, Outuni

 #### Room 2

-- N : Romi, Auga, Deltole, Osti
+- N : Romi, Deltole, Osti
-- L : Mara, Anthem
+- L : Mara, Auga, Antem

 #### Room 3

 **Wave 1**

-- N : Mara, Romi, Osti
+- N : Tama, Eystur, Mara, Romi, Osti
 - 1 X tag Osti

 **Wave 2**